kattni/beeware-docs-tools/src/beeware_docs_tools/shared_content/en/contribute/what/review_pr.md

 Every contribution that is submitted needs to be reviewed, regardless of whether it was submitted by a core team member or a first-time contributor.
 Everyone has the potential to miss something.
 The review process is in place to provide an extra safety net.

 The purpose of the review process is to ensure all content, including code and documentation, is as bug-free and easy-to-maintain as possible.
 Anything you can do to further that goal is a welcome contribution.
 This could ranging from something as simple as correcting a typo, to finding edge cases in the API usage that aren't being caught.
-You could identify ways the testing regimen could be more robust, or make a suggestion of ways to structure the overall archiecture of the changes so that they are easier to maintain or extend.
+You could identify ways the testing regimen could be more robust, or make a suggestion of ways to structure the overall architecture of the changes so that they are easier to maintain or extend.

 ### Can I review?